What to do in Barbados?

 - West Coast: Paynes Beach, Sandy Lane Beach, Batts Rock Beach, Mullins Beach, Heywoods Beach

-Explore botanical Gardens
+Explore botanical gardens

 Explore the caves